How to Set Up Blogger Settings – A to Z | For Beginners

 07. Comments Settings

-In this section you will learn how to set up your Comments settings in Blogger.
+In this section, you will learn about How to set up your Comments settings in Blogger.

 - The Comment location option allows you to do two things (1) Hide comments & comments section from your blog (2) Change style of comments section/box.